entando/entando-docs/vuepress/docs/next/docs/reference/bundle-upgrade.md

 mv YOUR-ORIGIN-DIRECTORY/* svc/
 ent bundle svc enable keycloak
 ```
+>For details on adding services, see the [Auxiliary Services](../getting-started/ent-svc.md) page.

 ### 7. Pack and Install
 With the bundle project files in place and tested, [build and install](../../tutorials/create/pb/publish-project-bundle.md) your bundle.
    <EntandoInstall71/>